Unispac/Fight-Poison-With-Poison/README.md

 > On Imagenet, we use seperate scripts to manage the poisoned dataset creation and confusion training pipeline.

 Before going on, you need to downlaod the dataset under the directory `/path_to_imagenet/` which can be customized by yourself.
 If the directory path is customized, you need to update `./create_poisoned_set_imagenet.py`, `./ct_cleanser_imagenet.py` and `./utils/imagenet.py` by replacing the placeholder `/path_to_imagenet/` with your customized path.
 Under this directory, you need to put the training data and validation set respectively to `/path_to_imagenet/train` and `/path_to_imagenet/val` folders.
-You may also need `val_labels` file from [here](https://drive.google.com/drive/folders/17BNApVJMRn4GdIXeLJ6Gzb2uwCVUtMcB?usp=sharing), which is the ground truth labels for Imagenet Validation set to setup our code.
+You also need to place the `val_labels` file from [here](https://drive.google.com/drive/folders/17BNApVJMRn4GdIXeLJ6Gzb2uwCVUtMcB?usp=sharing) as `/path_to_imagenet/val_labels` , which is the ground truth labels for Imagenet validation set to setup our code (used in `./utils/imagenet.py`).

 An example on Imagenet: